Fête du Reblochon in La Clusaz

 There were other craftsmen and women demonstrating traditional skills used in former times in this region like spinning wool and working with leather.
 A procession of sheep, goats and cows travel through the town to the fête, along with carnival style floats of the craftsmen.
 There are competitions for the best herds and I even saw a guess the weight of this sheep competition!
 The herdsmen parade through ringing the huge cow bells and many local people are dressed in their traditional costumes.
 The conviviality and feeling of a close community at this fête is really heartwarming, especially for those who understand the importance of good french produce!

-Cheese tasting was very much at the fore at the Fete du Reblochon and the cheeses on offer alongside the Reblochon Fermier were Abondance, Tomme de Savoie, Tomme Blanche and Chevrotin (a Reblochon style round cheese made with goats cheese) all cheeses hailing from the Savoie region.
-Other Savoyard specialities were also on offer, the mountain charcuterie and artisanal breads and beers.
+The cheese tasting was very much at the fore at the Fete du Reblochon and the cheeses on offer alongside the Reblochon Fermier were Abondance, Tomme de Savoie, Tomme Blanche and Chevrotin (a Reblochon style round cheese made with goats cheese) all cheeses hailing from the Savoie region.
+Other Savoyard specialities were also on offer, the mountain charcuterie and artisanal bread and beers.

 I hardly need to tell you what the main item on the menu for lunch was – but I have never seen such an enormous tartiflette pan – in fact, there were two.
 Other Savoyard dishes included Diots with polenta.
 A gorgeous array of sweet tarts were on offer too.